ibm-cloud-docs/architecture-framework/create-solution.md

 * Checklist of Questions to Ask at the Start of an Engagement
 * Conversations on Framework Assets for an Engagement

-The questions match categories on the Framework, so solution traceability can be established.
+The questions match aspects on the Framework, so solution traceability can be established.
 And, the list can be used as a consultative resource to guide discussions about the solution.

-## Create the heatmap for the solution
+## Create the heat map for the solution
 {: #create-heatmap}
 {: step}

-Use the heatmap template to identify the categories and technologies that will be part of your solution.
+Use the heat map template to identify the aspects and domains that will be part of your solution.

 ## Decide on solution components
 {: #decide-components}